10 Internet Legends About Snakes

 Source: public domain

-The blue bonnet is the state flower of Texas, one that grows in abundance along roadsides.
+The blue bonnet is the state flower of Texas, one which grows in abundance along roadsides.
 In April 2014 came the announcement of an all new rattlesnake species: Crotalus lupinus.
-It had blue scales, and was an example of a perfect organism engineered by nature: so blue that it blended into the clumps of flowers completely and had gone completely unnoticed by mankind for centuries.
+It had blue scales, and was an example of a perfect organism engineered by nature: so blue that it blended into the clumps of flowers completely.
+Its disguise was so incredible that the species had gone unnoticed by mankind for centuries.

 The snake was shot by a rancher, who kept it on ice until the highest bidder arrived, while preparing to charge 5 dollars for first hand views.
 Scientists flocked to the scene, in Bend, Texas, after local rangers were unable to identify the “unusual organism”.